-The partners of Blue Collar Botany will provide personal funding to build out and operate the business.
-There are no mortgages on the property allowing for collateral if future infrastructure development is needed.
-The conservative business model is to run lean and efficient to be able to react to market volatility and to sustain operations when prices drop or demand subsides.
+Hal Melanson will provide personal funding to BCBC to build out and operate the initial business.
+There are no mortgages on the 2.6 acre parcel with 70,000 sf of buildings, allowing for the property to be collateralized if additional capital is ever needed.
+The conservative business model is to run lean and efficient in the first phase to self-capitalize for substantial future expansion.